-Already before it was shown, the series attracted criticism from conservative Muslims, including scholars at Al-Azhar University in Cairo, who believe such close companions of the prophet as Omar, Ali Bakr, Uthman and Ali, should not be depicted on television.
-According to one influential interpretation of the Quran, it is not permissible to make representations of human beings, and this is particularly the case for such highly revered persons as these.
+Already before it was shown, the series attracted criticism from conservative Muslims, including scholars at Al-Azhar University in Cairo, who believe that close companions of the prophet should not be depicted on television.
 Hundreds of people joined a Facebook campaign demanding the show not be broadcast and the campaign trended for a month on Twitter.
 A rich Saudi businessman volunteered to buy the whole TV series so as to stop it from airing, and in Riyad, the Saudi capital, demonstrators threatened to burn down the MBC building.
-Other Muslims, including some scholars, strongly disagreed and praised the series for its historical accuracy and for making the Rashidun caliphate relevant to contemporary TV viewers.
+Other Muslims, including some scholars, praised the series for its historical accuracy and for making the Rashidun caliphate relevant to contemporary TV viewers.
 The actors’ use of classical Arabic was often also praised.
-“Those who slam the series and its team are inciting hatred and creating an atmosphere of hostility and conflict,” said Khaled al-Musleh, a professor of Islamic Law at al-Qassim University in Saudi Arabia.
-Clearly the controversy was good PR.
-The first episode was watched by an audience of 6 million.

 15 Minute History, “The succession to Muhammad”

 Hugh Kennedy, “The establishment of the Islamic state”